intersystems/multi-model-exercise/README.md

 8. Navigate to the **File Explorer** and open the newly created `src/Demo/Employee.cls` file.

-9. Next, back in the **Server Explorer** right click the `Demo.Employee` class, click ‘Copy to Project” and select the project you just created.

 ### Modifying Classes With Visual Studio Code

 1. In the Demo.Employee class and at the top where it says `Extends %Persistent` change it to `Extends (%Persistent, %JSON.Adaptor)`.

   InterSystems ObjectScript is an object-oriented programming language that supports multiple-inheritance.
 This means that by inheriting the `%JSON.Adaptor` class, your table is now automatically able to import JSON data into instances.
 For more information on the `%JSON.Adaptor` class [look here](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GJSON_adaptor).

 11. Because our table includes an auto-incremented primary key, we need to tell the `JSON.Adaptor` class not to look for that field in incoming JSON files, but to output it as a field when exporting class instances to JSON format.
 To do this, find the ID property in the Employee class and add `(%JSONINCLUDE = "outputonly")` after `%Library.AutoIncrement`.